vladyslavmarkovaccenture/openbsw/doc/learning/can/index.rst

     2477109: RefApp: CAN: INFO: [CanDemoListener] CAN frame sent, id=0x558, length=4

-You can check that this is sent to ``vcan0`` using the utility ``candump`` which can be installed on Ubuntu 22.04 as follows...
+You can check that this is sent to ``vcan0`` using the utility ``candump`` which can be installed on Ubuntu :prop:`tool:ubuntu_version` as follows...

 .. code-block:: bash